VelizarMihaylov/air-quality-app-typescript-graphql/README.md

 ### `yarn test:integration`

-Starts the integration test that will user puppeteer to run the app in headless mode against a mocked endpoint and will use [jest image snapshot](https://github.com/americanexpress/jest-image-snapshot) to make screenshots and flags any style differences
+Starts the integration test that will use puppeteer to run the app in headless mode against a mocked endpoint and will use [jest image snapshot](https://github.com/americanexpress/jest-image-snapshot) to make screenshots and flags any style differences

-### `yarn test:integration`
+### `yarn test:e2e`

 Starts the end to end tests.
 This command will use puppeteer to run the app against the actual backend service and test that the page is loading fine.